 I was born in Bryan, Texas to my mother Roberta Ann Pugh and my father James Richard Pugh on August 14th, 1984.
 My father died regrettably when I was just three years old.
 My mother raised both my younger brother Jameson and I with the help of both families.
-I was stubborn as a child and I refused to learn to read until the third grade where by chance I happened upon a fantastic teacher who made reading fun.
-By the time I reached the eighth grade my reading skills surpassed most high school juniors.
-Some said I spoke far too much as a child and when I stopped speaking people said I spoke barely enough.
-This led to the development of a speech impediment I struggle with to this day.
+I was stubborn as a child.
+I refused to learn to read until the third grade, where by chance I happened upon a fantastic teacher who made reading fun.
+By the time I reached the eighth grade my reading skills surpassed that of most high school juniors.
+Some said I spoke far too much as a child and when I stopped speaking, people said I spoke barely enough.
+This led to the development of a speech impediment that I struggle with to this day.

-I spent five years as a broadcast journalist and anchor on television and radio for the American Forces Network Korea.
-I wrote, delivered, filmed and edited award-winning news reports broadcasted on four continents to an audience of millions.
+I spent just over five years, from 2005-2010, as a broadcast journalist and eventually as an anchor for the American Forces Network Korea.
+I predominantly covered Kunsan Air Base, the capital Seoul and the Korean Demilitarized Zone.
+I filmed, wrote, edited and delivered award-winning news reports broadcasted on four continents to an audience of millions.
 I interviewed celebrities and high-ranking military personnel from across the globe.
-Some of the historical and culturally significant footage I shot appeared on the BBC in Britain and 株式会社フジテレビジョン (Fuji TV) in Japan.
-Once, I was even interviewed and contributed footage to a reality TV show in Australia for injuries I sustained while on Bondi Beach in Sydney, Australia.
+I produced motion graphics and commercials for both radio and television.
+Some of the historical and culturally significant footage I filmed appeared on the BBC in Britain and Fuji TV in Japan.